ronin-rb/ronin-rb.github.io/docs/guides/using-ronin-db/index.md

 <div class="level">
   <div class="level-left">
     <a class="button" href="../using-the-ronin-cli/">
-      Using the Ronin CLI &raquo;
+       &laquo; Using the Ronin CLI
     </a>
   </div>